How Does Scoring Work In Fencing?

-The first part to understanding scoring in fencing, is understanding the electronic scoring system, a central piece of equipment to the sport.
-The electronic scoring system has revolutionized the sport, it signals to referees, fencers, and fans when a fencer is touched, while keeping score and time at the same time.
-For it to work, there is a complex electric system, which includes wiring inside the weapon's blade, body cords for the fencers, and a reel at the end of the piste.
+Fencing uses an electronic scoring system, which is a central piece of equipment to the sport.
+The electronic scoring system signals to referees, fencers, and fans when a fencer is touched, while keeping score and time at the same interval.
+For it to work, there is a complex electronic system which includes wiring inside the weapon's blade, body cords for the fencers, and a reel at the end of the piste.

 The scoring system can change format, sizes, and other specs depending on which company manufactured it.
 However, generally it looks like a rectangular box, with a screen and lights, a green one, a red one, and two white lights.
 When the green light comes on, it means that the fencer on the left of the referee (the side in which the green light is placed in the machine) has hit the opponent on their valid scoring area.
 When the red light comes on, the same has happened, but for the athlete on the red side.
 We will get to the white light in a bit.

 Epee has the simplest scoring rules in fencing.
-The valid target area in epee is the fencer's whole body, and only touches with the tip of the weapon.
-If a colored light goes on a point is awarded to the fencer who touched the opponent, and if both fencers touch each other at the same time therefore both colored lights go on, both fencers get a point.
+The valid target area in epee is the fencer's entire body, and only touches with the tip of the weapon.
+If a colored light goes on a point is awarded to the fencer who touched the opponent.
+If both fencers touch each other at the same time, both colored lights will go on, and each fencer gets a point.

 Winning in fencing depends on what stage of a competition a fencer is in.
-In the pool stage, the preliminary stage, wins the fencer who scores 5 points first, while in direct elimination rounds, wins the fencer who scores 15 points first.
-But also bouts have a set time, for bouts fencers have 3 minutes to reach five points, and in direct elimination three 3-minute periods to reach 15.
-If time runs out before anyone reaches the said score, wins the fencer who has the most points.
+In the pool stage, the preliminary stage, the fencer who scores 5 points first wins.
+Meanwhile, in direct elimination rounds, the fencer who scores 15 points first wins.
+Bouts also have a set time; in the pool stage fencers have 3 minutes to reach five points.
+In direct elimination there are three 3-minute periods to reach 15 points.
+If time runs out before anyone reaches the score, the fencer who has the most points wins the match.

 After a bout is over and the referee has declared the winner, fencers don't just turn their backs and leave.
 There are rules that contribute to maintaining the sport's original etiquette and courtesy.
 After a bout, fencers must salute each other using their weapons and proceed to shake hands.
 After that, fencers usually shake hands with the opponent's coach, and the referee, although that is not a rule.

-The lights in fencing are part of the electronic scoring system, which indicates a fencer touched their opponent.
+The lights in fencing are part of the electronic scoring system, which indicates when a fencer has touched their opponent.
 There are three different colors of lights: red, green, and white.
-The white light indicates when a fencer touched the other outside of the valid scoring area, and it is exclusive to foil.
-The colored lights indicate when a fencer touched the other inside the valid scoring area, and it is used in all three weapons.
+The white light indicates when a fencer touched their opponent outside of the valid scoring area, and is exclusive to foil.
+The colored lights indicate when a fencer has touched their opponent inside the valid scoring area, and it is used in all three disciplines.